cephasteom/zen-electron/README.md

 * Copy the contents of the build/ folder in the web app repo into src/app in this repo
 * `yarn make` or `npm run make` to package up the distributable for the platform you are currently working on
 * `yarn make --arch=arm64,x64` or `npm run make --arch=arm64,x64` to package up distributables for both Apple Intel and Apple Silicon chips

+## Downloading the App
+Head to [Releases](https://github.com/cephasteom/zen-electron/releases) and download the correct asset for your platform.
+* `arm64` is Apple Silicon (M1, M2, M3 chips)
+* `x64` is Apple Intel

+Unzip the download package and open the app.

+## Security
+This is not a commercial application, which means we don't send it off to Apple to code sign or notarise.
+After downloading the app, you may not be able to open it due to missing permissions.
+Approve the app using the following steps:
+* On older MacOSs, go to System Preferences > Security and Privacy and give approval
+* On newer MacOSs, in a terminal, run `xattr -d com.apple.quarantine /path/to/app`, e.g. `xattr -d com.apple.quarantine ~/Downloads/Zen.app`